akheirandish70-glitch/Yadarm/README.md

 # Yadarm
-React + Vite + Tailwind + optional Supabase sync + PIN lock.
+Vite + React + Tailwind + PWA.
+Entry is **/src/main.tsx** (note the leading slash in index.html).
-See project README from earlier message for SQL policies and Vercel envs.
+If Vercel fails to resolve, ensure file exists at *src/main.tsx* and project root points to repo root.